Are We In A Recession?

 They start by saying,

-Economists view recessions as national events.
-However, past recessions have shown that some states' economies continued to expand during a recession.
+Economists view recessions as national events that affect the economy and market.
+However, past recessions have shown that some states' economies continued to experience growth and expansion despite inflation and market fluctuations.

-I think this is why they wrote the paper, to try to calm people down.
+I think this is why the Federal Reserve wrote the paper, to try to calm people down about inflation and its impact on banks and SAHMs.

-What The Fed inadvertently did was leak the truth to the public.
-We're most likely already in a recession.
+What The Fed inadvertently did was leak the truth to the public about the state of the economy.
+We're most likely already in a recession, causing inflation concerns for the market and putting pressure on banks to adapt to the changing conditions.
 And you'll see what I mean when we get into the last paragraph.

 Basically, what they do is track how well or poorly each state's economy is performing based on a metric they call SCI or State Coincident Indexes.

-State Coincident Indexes (SCI) are economic indicators that measure the current health of a State's economy.
+State Coincident Indexes (SCI) are economic indicators that measure the current health of a State's economy in terms of market trends, bank performance, inflation rates, and interest rates.

-They provide data on the changing performance of State economies at a more granular level than national economic indicators like GDP or unemployment rate.
+They provide data on the changing performance of State economies, including inflation rates and bank indicators, at a more granular level than national economic indicators like GDP or unemployment rate.

 They also provide insight into regional variations in State economic cycles, as well as the overall performance of State economies relative to each other.